Climate Change

 Asahi Kasei Group's Carbon Neutrality Policy

 In accordance with its Group Mission, the Asahi Kasei Group is committed to contributing to life and living for people around the world.
-The Asahi Kasei Group has long been aware that climate change is a global issue that will have a significant impact on both the natural environment and society, and we see it as our mission to use the scientific expertise we have cultivated since our founding to deal with this issue leveraging our combined strength.
+The Asahi Kasei Group has long been aware that climate change is a global issue that will have a significant impact on both the natural environment and society, and we see it as our mission to use the chemistry expertise we have cultivated since our founding to deal with this issue leveraging our combined strength.

 2050